opensearch-project/documentation-website/_opensearch/install/plugins.md

 ## Managing plugins

 OpenSearch uses a command line tool called `opensearch-plugin` for managing plugins.
-This tool can be used to **list** installed plugins, **install** a plugin using one of the methods outlined below, or **remove** plugins.
-Help is available by invoking the tool with the `-h` or `--help` option.
-Depending on your host configuration, you might also need run the command with `sudo` privileges.
+This tool allows you to:

 - [List]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#list) installed plugins.
 - [Install]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#install) plugins.
 - [Remove]({{site.url}}{{site.baseurl}}/opensearch/install/plugins#remove) an installed plugin.

+Print help text by passing `-h` or `--help`.
+Depending on your host configuration, you might also need run the command with `sudo` privileges.

 If you are running OpenSearch in a Docker container, plugins must be installed, removed, and configured by modifying the Docker image.
 For information, see [Install, configure or remove plugins]({{site.url}}{{site.baseurl}}/opensearch/install/docker#install-configure-or-remove-plugins)
 {: .note}

 ## List

-Use the `list` option to see a list of plugins that have already been installed.
+Use `list` to see a list of plugins that have already been installed.

 #### Usage:
 ```bash